 That happens after migration from 1.4 to the latest version 2.2.2 and seem to be independent of the 'Settings->General->Host name and path'.

 It does not help either, if I change the environment.rb and set any combination of Redmine::Utils::relative_url_root or ActionController::Base.relative_url_root.

 I also tried to enable/disable the browsers referer options but it didn't help.

 Now, the requested URL

-#1 Updated by Mathias Walter almost 5 years ago
+#1 Updated by Mathias Walter about 5 years ago

 The internal web server was used and redmine was started with

 ./script/rails server -e production

 Started GET "/" for xxx.xxx.xxx.xxx at 2013-02-04 15:02:33 +0100 Processing by WelcomeController#index as HTML Current user: anonymous Redirected to http://subdomain.domain.tld/login?back_url=http%3A%2F%2Fsubdomain.domain.tld%2F Filter chain halted as :check_if_login_required rendered or redirected Completed 302 Found in 6ms (ActiveRecord: 1.5ms)

 #3 Updated by Etienne Massip about 5 years ago